ABOUT THIS WEBINAR

 - What new skills do they need at Level 3?

-- How to we ‘build on’ but quickly arm student with the new requirements for analysing dance work at Level 3?
+- How to ‘build on’ but quickly arm students with the new requirements for analysing dance work at Level 3

 How do you tackle ‘up skilling’ student who have studied vocational dance or no dance at all at Level 2?